ethersphere/swarm-guide/contents/usage.rst

   ./bzzup --recursive /path/to/directory --manifest-root=/path/to/directory/index.html

-In the meantime, you can connect to the bzzd console and use the ``bzz.upload`` command where.
+In the meantime, you can connect to the bzzd console and use the ``bzz.upload`` command.
 You can specify the file to be assigned to the empty path as the (optional) second argument.
 See the section :ref:`Swarm IPC API` below.

 Ethereum Name Service
 ======================